308th Military Intelligence Battalion (United States)

 The 308th Military Intelligence Battalion is an active duty Military Intelligence (MI) Battalion of the United States Army assigned to the 902nd MI Group, an Intelligence & Security Command (INSCOM) subordinate.

 According to the INSCOM web page: The 308th MI Battalion conducts counterintelligence investigations, operations, collection and analysis to detect, exploit and neutralize foreign intelligence entities, international terrorism and insider threats to U.S. Army Forces, technologies, information and infrastructure.
 On order provides tailored CI support to overseas contingency operations.

-The 308th also operates all of the INSCOM counterintelligence field offices within the continental U.S. which are manned by counterintelligence special agents.
+The 308th also operates all of the INSCOM counterintelligence field offices within the continental U.S. which are staffed by counterintelligence special agents.
 These field offices are the public investigative offices in which anyone can go to in order to report a counterintelligence/security incident.

 Lineage

 The official lineage of the 308th MI Battalion from the Army Center of Military History is: